jeremywillans/macro-report-issue/README.md

 The following items are needed, depending on the enabled services.

 ### Webex Spaces**
+This integration supports either the [Incoming Webhook Integration](https://apphub.webex.com/applications/incoming-webhooks-cisco-systems-38054-23307-75252) or using a  Bot to send Webex messages.
+#### Incoming Webhook
+- One or two new or existing Webex Spaces with the webhook configured
+- `webexWebhook` is the default webhook used to send Webex Messages
+- Defining `webexReportWebhook` with an alternative webhook will send Report Issue messages (from the Report Issue button) to this separate space
+#### Webex Bot
 - A Webex Bot - create at [developer.webex.com](https://developer.webex.com/my-apps/new/bot)
-- One or two new or existing Webex Spaces with the Webex bot as a member.
+- One or two new or existing Webex Spaces with the Webex bot as a member or a webhook configured
+- `webexRoomId` is the default space where Webex Messages are sent
 - Defining `webexReportRoomId` with a Room Id will send Report Issue messages (from the Report Issue button) to this separate space from Call Survey responses
 - The RoomId of the destination Webex space.
 These example methods can be used to get the Room Id
   - Using the [List Rooms](https://developer.webex.com/docs/api/v1/rooms/list-rooms) Developer API